DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ## Design overview (more in *Solution*)

-## "Why is NUMATVContext a singleton?"
+## "Why is KsNUMATVContext a singleton?"

 This a good question, the honest answer is that it was the most convenient during design and development.
 TIt has not produced any issues during normal operations